-Albemarle College is aware of its obligation to make arrangements to safeguard and promote the welfare of students at the school as set out in Sections 157 and 175(2) of the Education Act 2002, the statutory guidance documents, Keeping children Safe in Education (DfE, 2016), and Dealing with Allegations of Abuse against Teachers and Other Staff (DfE, updated October 2012), alongside guidance within Working Together to Safeguard Children (LondonSCB, 2017).
+Albemarle College is aware of its obligation to make arrangements to safeguard and promote the welfare of students at the school as set out in Sections 157 and 175(2) of the Education Act 2002, the statutory guidance documents, Keeping Children Safe in Education (2022), and Allegations of Abuse against Teachers and Non-Teaching Staff (2012), alongside guidance within Working Together to Safeguard Children (2018) and The Equality Act 2010.

-The college's Designated Safeguarding Lead (DSL) Beverley Mellon, leads safeguarding within the college and will liaise with the appropriate London Safeguarding Children Board (LSCB) as required.
-The DSL is supported by the Deputy Designated Safeguarding Lead (DDSL) Tracy Higgins who reports to the DSL.
-In line with national minimum standards, and consistent with LSCB procedures, the College has an appropriate policy on child protection and response to allegations or suspicions of abuse.
-The policy is known to staff and is to be made available to parents and other stakeholders on the College website
+The college's Designated Safeguarding Lead (DSL), Beverley Mellon, leads safeguarding within the college and will liaise with the appropriate Local Safeguarding Children Partnership (LSCP) as required.
+The DSL is supported by the Deputy Designated Safeguarding Lead (DDSL), Emma Thompson, and Welfare Officer, David Day, who report to the DSL.
+In line with national minimum standards, and consistent with LSCP procedures, the College has an appropriate policy on child protection and response to allegations or suspicions of abuse.
+The policy is known to staff and is available to parents and other stakeholders on the College website.